nrajashekar/nfc_hce/README.md

 TODO:

-Better handling of communication between the hostapduservice and the Activity.
+Better handling of the communication between the hostapduservice and the Activity.